A quick guide to travel in Signagi, a charming town in the Kakheti region. Includes information on how to get there

-Signagi (sometimes spelled Sighnaghi), is a tiny town atop a hill in the Kakheti region, and probably the prettiest town we’ve seen in Georgia to date.
+Signagi (sometimes spelled Sighnaghi), is a tiny town atop a hill in the Kakheti region.
+It is probably the prettiest town in Georgia.
 It has cobblestone streets, a (mostly) intact old city wall, charming houses, and views to die for.
 Add the fact that wine flows freely (it’s in the Kakheti region after all), and we were sold.
 Forget vineyards in France and villas in Tuscany–a summer holiday home in Signagi is officially on our wish list.

 (Too bad we don’t have any spare cash lying around.)